bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-1.md

     !!! warning "Neptun code is important"
         The Neptun code shall appear in screenshots later.
 You must add it as specified above!

-1. Let us implement an endpoint for handling the `GET /api/statuses/neptun` request: The dependency injection is configured already; thus the constructor accepts the repository interface (_not_ the implementation but its interface).
+1. Let us implement an endpoint for handling the `GET /api/statuses/neptun` request: The dependency injection is configured already; thus, the constructor accepts the repository interface (_not_ the implementation but its interface).

     ```csharp
     public class StatusesController : ControllerBase